jwplayer/jw-showcase/README.md

 # JW Showcase

-JW Showcase is an open-source, dynamically generated video website built around JW Player and JW Platform services.
+JW Showcase is an open-source, dynamically generated video website built around [JW Player](http://www.jwplayer.com) and JW Platform services.
 It enables you to easily publish your JW Player-hosted video content with no coding and minimal configuration.

-You can use JW Showcase with other content delivery platforms (or your own web server), but you will need to modify the source code.
+You can use JW Showcase with other content delivery platforms (or your own CDN), but you will need to modify the source code.

 ## Supported Features